 metadata field of the pod.

-apiVersion: apps/v1beta2 kind: Deployment metadata: name: nginx labels: app: nginx spec: replicas: 2 selector: matchLabels: app: nginx template: metadata: labels: app: nginx annotations: k8s.aliyun.com/eci-instance-type : "ecs.c5.large"# Replace the value with the ECS instance type as needed. spec: containers: - name: nginx image: nginx:1.7.9 ports: - containerPort: 80
+apiVersion: apps/v1beta2 kind: Deployment metadata: name: nginx labels: app: nginx spec: replicas: 2 selector: matchLabels: app: nginx template: metadata: labels: app: nginx annotations: k8s.aliyun.com/eci-instance-type : "ecs.c5.large" #Replace the value with the ECS instance type as needed. containers: - name: nginx image: nginx:1.7.9 ports: - containerPort: 80

-View the billing details of a reserved instance
+View billing and deduction details about a reserved instance

 View the bill of a reserved instance